-This pressure to privatize continues despite well documented failures around the world.
+This pressure to privatize continues despite well-documented failures around the world.
 There is a growing trend to bring water services back into public hands or reject privatization proposals.
 In the last 15 years, municipalities in more than 35 countries have cancelled or not renewed over 180 water privatization contracts.

-In March 2016, the District of Sooke, BC, decided not to renew its wastewater treatment operations contract with EPCOR that expired in September 2016.
+In 2016, the District of Sooke, BC, decided not to renew its wastewater treatment operations contract with EPCOR.
 By eliminating the profit margin from what EPCOR charges for service, the district projects annual savings of \$225,000.
-As owner of the facilities, the district is already responsible for all capital costs and any maintenance cost over \$5,000 and isn't assuming any new risk by bringing the service in house.
+The district owns the facility and is already responsible for all capital costs and any maintenance cost over \$5,000, so will not assume any new risk by bringing the service in house.
 The district will have a greater ability to monitor service quality, and plan for system improvements.
-In recent years, Port Hardy and White Rock, BC, as well as Banff have also brought water services in house, ending contracts with EPCOR.
+In recent years, Port Hardy and White Rock, BC, as well as Banff, Okotoks, and Taber, AB, have also brought water services in house, ending contracts with EPCOR.

 In 2011, 74 per cent of voters in Abbotsford, BC, rejected a drinking water P3.
-The \$291 million project would have been the largest privately-financed undertaking in the Canadian water sector to date.
+The \$291 million project would have been the largest P3 in the Canadian water sector.
 At the time, federal funding for the project was only available on the condition that the project be delivered as a P3.

 In 2004, the City of Hamilton-Wentworth ended a water and wastewater P3 after 10 years of environmental problems and mismanagement by several private water corporations.
-Despite the promises of local economic development, new jobs and cost savings, the workforce was cut in half within 18 months; millions of litres of raw sewage spilled into Hamilton Harbour and flooded homes; and major additional costs were incurred.
+Despite the promises of local economic development, new jobs and cost savings, the workforce was cut in half within 18 months.
+Millions of litres of raw sewage spilled into Hamilton Harbour and flooded homes, and major additional costs were incurred.